Reaching Dental Production Goals Each Month

 Scheduling blocks are chunks of time set aside for major treatment.
 You will need to identify the most productive procedures performed in your dental office.
 Then you will also need to know how much doctor and assistant time is needed for these particular procedures.

 Use enough blocks to meet your production goal.
 These blocks will be used to meet your daily production goal.
 Everything else added to the schedule is gravy!
 It’s so much easier to meet your goals like this.
-You will not only meet your daily goals, but exceed them!
-Your dentist may prefer certain procedures at specific times of the day.
+You will not only meet your daily goals but exceed them!

 Step 4: Confirm Restorative Appointments Well

 Patients are going to re-schedule.
-You are going to feel like your day just fell apart.
 You need a plan.
-Create a strong short-notice call list to support your restorative schedule.
+Create a strong short notice call list to support your restorative schedule.
 Ask every patient that you schedule if they would be available for a short notice appointment.
 Encourage your patients to be available for short notice appointments.